chafey/dicom-parser-rs/README.md

 ## To Do's

-* Add no_std configuration?
+* Consider buffering unconsumed bytes in DataSetParser?
+  * Need to deal with nested DataSetParser case though (from sequences)
 * Consider making Handler::data callback streamable? (for large data like pixel data)
   * The Handler could control this by the return value from element()
-* Consider buffering unconsumed bytes in DataSetParser?
-  * Need to deal with nested DataSetParser case though (from sequences)
 * Reconsider DataSet object - either delete or make it complete (it is not useful currently)
   * Consider removing DataSetHandler to test code?
+* Add no_std configuration?
 * Add more unit tests
-* Add design documentation
 * Add inline source documentation
 * Add example applications
   * dump to DICOM JSON format